What is contact dermatitis?

-There are two different types of contact dermatitis:
+There are 2 types of contact dermatitis:

 Both types of contact dermatitis can cause the skin to become: